dmeehan1968/SQSBench/README.md

 deal with the new message rate.
 By allowing a period of inactivity you can ensure that the next message rate to be tested reflects the real world significance of fluctuating message rates.

+If you anticipate a sustained message rate, you can set the dutyCycle to 1, so that the producer is always active.

 ### rateDurationInMinutes

 The duration in minutes that the producer will spend at each message rate.
 In practice this should normally be